lguedesc/lguedesc.github.io/_pages/about.md

 Hello there! 👋

-I am a Ph.D. in mechanical engineering.
-Currently working as a postdoctoral researcher associated with the Center for Nonlinear Mechanics ([Mecanon](http://mecanon.coppe.ufrj.br)) at Universidade Federal do Rio de Janeiro ([COPPE/UFRJ](https://coppe.ufrj.br)).
+I am a Ph.D. in Mechanical Engineering and a Professor at the Federal University of Rio de Janeiro ([COPPE/UFRJ](https://coppe.ufrj.br)), affiliated with the Center for Nonlinear Mechanics ([Mecanon](http://mecanon.coppe.ufrj.br)).
 In addition, I hold both M.Sc. and B.Sc. degrees also in mechanical engineering.

-My current research is associated with nonlinear phenomena, including: energy harvesting, smart materials and structures, nonlinear dynamics, multistability, and chaos.
+My current research is associated with nonlinear phenomena, including energy harvesting, smart materials and structures, nonlinear dynamics, multistability, and chaos.
 My expertise is complemented by a solid background in HPC, allowing me to tackle complex problems with precision and efficiency.

 You can contact me via e-mail, researchgate or linkedin.